Legendary Circuits Regulations

 – Grid rows are separated by 2 car lengths.

-– The pace car will pace the grid to the starting area with an approx. speed of 80km/h.
+– The pace car will pace the grid to the starting area.

-– Arriving at the starting area, the pace car will drive into the pitlane and now the pole sitter will guide the grid to the start lights with an approx. speed of 80km/h.
+– Arriving at the starting area, the pace car will drive into the pitlane and now the pole sitter will guide the grid to the start lights, at the exact same speed of the pace car.

-– When the pole sitter arrives at 25-50m from the start lights, the lights will be dimmed.
-Cars are now allowed to accelerate, but cars are not allowed to overtake before the start- and finish-line.
+– When the pole sitter arrives at 25-50m from the start lights, the lights will be switched off.
+Cars are now allowed to accelerate and overtake.

 – Under certain circumstances a safety car can be brought into the race or diagonal black & yellow flags (UK) will be shown on all marshal posts.
-Cars then will travel around the circuit in one line, spacing themselves again at 2 car lengths and following the leader at a maximum speed of 50 mph (80 km/h).
+Cars then will travel around the circuit in one line, spacing themselves again at 2 car lengths and following the leader, at pace car speed.

 – The leader will pace the grid to the start lights.
-The race is on again, when the lights are dimmed.
-Cars are allowed to accelerate when the lights are dimmed, however cars are not allowed to overtake or to start an overtaking manoeuvre before the start- and finish-line.
+When the start lights are switched off, the race is on again, and cars are allowed to accelerate and overtake.

 The max. race length will be 30 minutes.
 Should a race be stopped (red flagged) for whatever reason, it will be the clerk of the course’s decision when and how to restart the race.
 Should a race not be restarted, then the racing order of the leader’s last full lap will decide the result of the race.